Mallorca in April, Es Colomer

 Día de Sant Jordi (Saint George’s Day) – 23rd April

 If you’re in Palma on April 23rd, you’ll see several street stalls selling thousands of roses and books.
-An odd combination, you might think, but not once you know a little more about the Día de Sant Jordi.
+A combination that seems odd until you learn the origins of Sant Jordi.

 Sant Jordi (Saint George) was a knight born in the early 4th-century AD and martyred and beheaded on the 23rd of April because he refused to persecute Christians.
 According to legend, he saved a princess from a fearsome dragon and a beautiful rosebush grew on the spot where the dragon’s blood had been spilt, bearing red roses every April.
 This began a medieval tradition of men giving a rose to their beloved as a token of love on Saint George’s Day.